First Offense OWI in Wisconsin

 Wisconsin has implied consent laws, meaning:

 An experienced OWI lawyer can challenge the legality of the stop, the testing procedures, and whether your rights were violated.
+Often if a refusal and OWI cannot be beat, successful negotiations can lead to getting the refusal dropped.

 How Can an OWI Attorney Help?